stuhlmueller/connoisseur/models/19-evaluation.md

 title: Evaluating Algorithms that Learn to Infer Utility
 ---

-We're now going to write a more structured framework for evaluating different utility learners on different problems.
+We're now going to write a more structured framework for evaluating utility learners on different problems.

 Our data generating process is going to be the same as previously (generating multiple episodes, each with multiple steps, with fixed by unknown global state and mutable per-episode state).
 A trivial example: